Visyond/website-hugo/site/content/home-hex/vhome.md

           Control information flow by sharing only specific parts of presentations
     descr: >-
+      **Visyond is a data visualization platform:**\

       Create visual interactive presentations and spreadsheet-driven calculators your stakeholders can use to independently test assumptions without touching the spreadsheet.<br><br> Changing data on the slides does not make changes to the spreadsheet.
     image: /img/vHome image draft (8).png
     title: Present Models with Spreadsheet-driven Calculators
   - benefitsList: